Codesee-io/docs-maps/docs/guide.md

 The file browser also includes a search bar at the top, where you can filter by the name of files or folders.

-### Auto insights
+### Auto Insights

 CodeSee will automatically gather insights from your repository.
-Use the toggle switches to enable or disable the insights on your Map.
+Use the toggle switches to enable or disable Insights on your Map.

 When Insights are displayed on your Map, your labels will be temporarily replaced by those corresponding to the insights themselves.
 To restore your labels, disable the Insight using the toggle switch.